ajzliu/SP-CPC/README.md

 First, download the required dependencies for the project.
 A minimum of Python 3.7 is required to run this project (due to ordered dictionaries).

-First, install the necessary requirements for this project.
+First, install the requirements for this project.
 If you are using your base environment, use `pip install -r requirements.txt` or if you are using a Conda environment, use `conda install --file requirements.txt`.
-Not all requirements may be in the list, however, so follow the appropriate prompts from your terminal.
+Not all requirements may be on the list, however, so follow the appropriate prompts from your terminal.

-To obtain the mobility dictionary for any number of counties, first run `gen_all_mobility_mat.py`.
+To obtain the mobility dictionary for any number of counties, first, run `gen_all_mobility_mat.py`.
 Then, to obtain a smaller, renormalized sample of the mobility dictionary, update the fips_codes list to include the FIPS codes for what you want to run your code on, and then run `renormalize_mob_custom.py`.
 Make sure the list of counties you pass into this custom list is the same as in dataset.counties in `config.yaml`.

 If you are choosing to use comet, make sure to replace the API key in `config.yaml` and the project_name in `main_multicounty.py`. **Using comet is not necessary, and can be disabled by setting `has_comet` to `false` in main_multicounty.py and relevant files.** Then, run the command below to begin the training.